anandamous/OpenSCADLEGO/README.md

 - Modularizing stud() and tube() allowed easy feature toggling and code reuse.

 - Explicit variable naming such as scaled\_block\_height or total\_studs\_length improved readability during debugging.

+## **Future Work**

+Some features were planned but were not completed due to the lack of time from other classes:

+- Implement slope modules (such as 45° or curved wedges) with correct stud alignment.

+- Add round and Technic elements (axle holes, pin connectors) using parameterized boolean operations.

 ## **Credits/Acknowledgements**